m10x/blog/m10x-blog/content/about.md

   name = "m10x"
 +++

-Welcome, my name is Maximilian Hildebrand aka m10x, I'm 23 years old and I study computer science @ TU Dortmund.
+My name is Maximilian Hildebrand aka m10x, I'm 23 years old and I study computer science @ TU Dortmund.

 My hobby is IT-Security.
 I like to compete at Capture The Flags and I try to do short but understandable Videos and WriteUps.